BrainObjects/BrainObjectDocs/10-Related_Projects.md

 - "What works … and what (most likely) does not".

-**Disclaimer:** Many of the following assessments are not "first hand experiences" but are often based on presentations, documentation or "lunchtime chats", all collected over many years.
+> **DISCLAIMER:** Many of the following assessments are not "first hand experiences" but are often based on presentations, documentation or "lunchtime chats", all collected over many years.
 So we might say things which are are based on old versions, or simply are incorrect interpretations.
 Any feedback which will help us to reach a more precise understanding is appreciated.